vamshigadde/IPL_Strategy/README.md

 * After my analysis the strategy of the team must be with respect to the toss, if they win toss and in case if they choose to field the chances of winning the match is more(60-70)%.

-* When they will come to bat they should try to hold the wickets. ->Chances of winning with respect venue is very low,we'll not consider it.
+* When they will come to bat they should try to hold the wickets.

+* Chances of winning with respect venue is very low,we'll not consider it.

 * In case if they losses toss,then at the time of batting make runs as much as possible by holding wickets also